Top Ten Issues You Need To Know About Family Law Litigation

 Follow along for the latest installment of our ‘TOP TEN ISSUES YOU NEED TO KNOW” series.
 This feature discusses the Top Ten Issues You Need To Know About Family Law Litigation.

 In 1975 the Federal Government set up the Family Court to deal with matrimonial matters.
-It now also deals with de facto and same sex relationships.
-Prior to 1975 the State Supreme Courts had jurisdiction in regard to issues resulting from a break down in a marriage.
-De facto couples and same sex couples had no representation in this Court.
-Under the Matrimonial Causes Act it was necessary to establish a fault to bring matters before the Court, such as cruelty, desertion, separation for a lengthy period of time and other such matters.
-The requirement to establish these grounds were abolished and parties can now have matters dealt with in the Family Court as soon as a separation occurs in their relationship.
+It now also deals with de facto and same-sex relationships.
+Prior to 1975, the State Supreme Courts had jurisdiction in regard to issues resulting from a breakdown in a marriage.
+De facto couples and same-sex couples had no representation in this Court.
+Under the Matrimonial Causes Act, it was necessary to establish a fault to bring matters before the Court, such as cruelty, desertion, separation for a lengthy period of time, and other such matters.
+The requirement to establish these grounds was abolished and parties can now have matters dealt with in the Family Court as soon as separation occurs in their relationship.
 There is a requirement for a separation of 12 months to bring an Application for Divorce but that does not prevent applications in relation to property issues and children being filed with the Court immediately after a separation has occurred.

 Disadvantages of Family Law litigation

 - There can be lengthy delays in having the matter dealt with by the Court.
 It is not unusual for a matter to take 15 months to 2 years for a final determination to be made by the Judge.
 The parties can at any time reach an agreement on the issues before the Court and have orders issued by way of consent.

 - Family Law Litigation including Family Court proceedings can be costly.
 There are requirements for the filing of applications and affidavits and other documents and these documents must be properly drafted if the matter is to proceed through the Court.
 The parties have separate representation.
 The solicitors receive varying instructions which can create conflict in the conduct of the matter which draws out the process of reaching a speedy resolution.